ezsystems/ezplatform-http-cache/docs/fos_http_cache.md

  - App Cache: `EzSystems\PlatformHttpCacheBundle\AppCache` app cache class to extend from, this in turn extends `FOS\HttpCacheBundle\SymfonyCache\EventDispatchingHttpCache`, however it provides own set of request-aware purgers and own handling of user context hash which for BC reasons is called `X-User-Hash` in eZ.
- - From version 1.0, FosCache default is used `X-User-Context-Hash` for user context hash header name.
+ - Since version 1.0, FOSHttpCache's `X-User-Context-Hash` header is used for user context hash.

 _Note: Once FOSHttpCache(Bundle) has full support for tagging, a major version of this bundle might be be refactored to more directly reuse FOSHttpCache(Bundle).
 However in the meantime our abstractions have allowed us to ship features across